dhannn/saxpy-c-asm/README.md

 ![image](https://github.com/dhannn/saxpy-c-asm/assets/90260852/e0d601f9-3e0f-457e-9a84-d0ad24b26558)

 # Insights
-Overall, it can be observed that in this experiment, **Assembly outperforms C**.
-At first glance, this may seem confusing since the Assembly source code is significantly longer than that of C's.
-However, it is important to remember the characteristics of Assembly language.
+Overall, it can be observed that in this experiment, **assembly outperforms C**.
+At first glance, this may seem confusing since the assembly source code is significantly longer than that of C's.
+However, it is important to remember the characteristics of assembly language.
 As opposed to high-level programming languages like C, assembly does not require an intermediary like a compiler.
 Unlike C, assembly directly represents machine instructions, reducing the overhead of translation, and ultimately, resulting in faster runtimes.